yerkulees/NS1Power/readme.txt

 Once the module is loaded, you need to set the API key using:
 Set-NS1KeyFile

-This advanced function only accepts cmdline info and writes the encrypted output to $KeyPath.
-From that point on Invoke-NS1APIRequest will read from that file and decrypt the data each time.
+This advanced function accepts cmdline info or a secure string object and writes the encrypted output to $KeyPath.
+From that point on Invoke-NS1APIRequest will read from that file and decrypt the data each time a function is called.

 Then you are ready to go.